Maciej Pomian-Srzednicki's Garden Pages - Gardens open for charity in England and Wales

 The role of the internet has been particularly important.
 It has enabled garden enthusiasts to 'google around' for information published by like-minded devotees.
 Here is a list of some (mostly non-commercial) links related to the growing of exotic and tender plants in the U.K.:

 Dr Maciej Pomian-Srzednicki's original background is in biochemistry but his Ph.D., however, was concerned with politics and sociology.
 He has been gardening on and off for about thirty years.
 In 1997 he moved from West Sussex to the West Country and began gardening tentatively with hardy exotics and semi-tender plants in his south-facing sloping garden in Torquay.
-His garden has been featured in the local press on many occasions and was described in the "Readers' Gardens" section of Amateur Gardening in September 2009 and also in the magazine Devon Life in October 2011.
-An article in Coast Magazine is due to appear later this year (2012).
+His garden has since been featured in the local press on many occasions and was described in the "Readers' Gardens" section of Amateur Gardening in September 2009 and also in the magazine Devon Life in October 2011.
+An article in Coast Magazine appeared later this in 2012.
+During the Spring of 2017 his garden was visited by Alan Titchmarch in preparation for a programme in the series "Love your Garden" to be broadcast later in the year.